Franklin County License Hearing Guide

 -

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended.
-There is very little you can do to reverse this automatic suspension once the deadline passes, so act immediately.
+What Happens If You Miss the Deadline: Missing the 15-day deadline is critical.
+If you fail to request a hearing within this timeframe, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so it's essential to act quickly.

 Automatic License Suspension